GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 Chrome/100.<span style="background: #a5d6a7">0.0.0</span> Mobile
 Safari/537.36</span> {% endCompare %}

-Also starting in Chrome 101, we're launching (via an [I2E](https://groups.google.com/a/chromium.org/g/blink-dev/c/-2OW78CB1-A)) the **[User-Agent reduction deprecation trial](/blog/user-agent-reduction-deprecation-trial/)**.
+Also starting in Chrome 101 we're launching (via an [I2E](https://groups.google.com/a/chromium.org/g/blink-dev/c/-2OW78CB1-A)) the **[User-Agent reduction deprecation trial](/blog/user-agent-reduction-deprecation-trial/)**.
 This allows sites that have not had time to migrate to User-Agent Client Hints to continue receiving the full user-agent string.

-We are also continuing to improve the User-Agent Client Hints functionality.
+We are continuing to improve the User-Agent Client Hints functionality.
 There is a new **[I2S for markup-based Client Hints delegation for third-party content](https://groups.google.com/a/chromium.org/g/blink-dev/c/JQ68cvYuiQU)**.
 This allows for sites to use a `<meta>` tag in their HTML instead of a `Permissions-Policy` header to send extended Client Hints on cross-origin